jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/changefor.md

   This contract must have access to all of the token's `IJBToken` interface functions.

   @param _projectId The ID of the project to which the changed token belongs.
   @param _token The new token.
-Send an empty address to remove the project's current token without adding a new one.
+Send an empty address to remove the project's current token without adding a new one, if claiming tokens isn't currency required by the project.
   @param _newOwner An address to transfer the current token's ownership to.
 This is optional, but it cannot be done later.

   @return oldToken The token that was removed as the project's token.